- Faculty Directory

 Professor Belcher was born in Louisiana in 1943, and graduated from Odessa High School in West Texas in 1961.
 He attended Rice University in Houston, graduating with a double major in math and physics in 1965, summa cum laude.
 He then went to Caltech for graduate school where he earned his Ph.D. in Physics in 1971.

 Professor Belcher came to MIT in 1971, to work with Professors Herbert Bridge and Alan Lazarus, who had the plasma probe on board Mariner 5.
 Just after he arrived, the Space Plasma Group wrote a proposal for the Voyager mission to Jupiter and Saturn.
 After reaching these two planets, as well as Uranus and Neptune, Voyager is still going strong.
-In its most recent incarnation, it is refered to as the Voyager Interstellar Mission.
-Within the next twenty years, it is probable that the MIT plasma instrument on Voyager 2 will make measurements in the interstellar medium.
+In its most recent incarnation, it is referred to as the Voyager Interstellar Mission.
+Within the next ten years, it is probable that the MIT plasma instrument on Voyager 2 will make measurements in the interstellar medium.

 - Belcher, J.W.: Alfven wave pressures and the solar wind, Astrophys.
 J. 168, 509, 1971.